KevKsar/days-off-checker/README.md

 # days-off-checker-CLI

-A CLI to know the days off for X year and X country..
+A CLI to know the days off for X country and X  year.

 ## Installation